Tseng Jing-hua

 Tseng Jing-hua (曾敬驊 (Chan Kèng-hôa, Zēng Jìng-Huá); born 30 December 1997) is a Taiwanese actor from Yilan.
 He is best known for playing the character of Birdy in the 2020 film Your Name Engraved Herein, the highest-grossing LGBT film in Taiwan.
 He also appeared as Wei Chung-ting in the supernatural horror Detention, for which he received a nomination for Best New Performer at the 56th Golden Horse Awards.

+Education

+In high school, Tseng was encouraged by his parents to play the saxophone as a member of his high school band and initially intended to pursue a career in swimming, but ultimately chose to study film instead.
+He chose to attend college at I-Shou University, where he graduated with a bachelor's degree from its Department of Film and Television.